omkarcloud/google-maps-scraper/README.md

 The Google Maps Scraper project uses the Bose Framework, a web scraping framework that is Swiss Army Knife for web scraping.
 I encourage you to learn about Bose Framework at https://www.omkar.cloud/bose/

-If my code helped you in scraping Google Maps, please take a moment to star the repository.
-Your act of starring will help developers in discovering our Repository and helping them in their scraping endescraping google maps contribute towards assisting fellow developers in meeting their scraping needs.
+## If my code helped you in scraping Google Maps, please take a moment to star the repository.
+Your act of starring will help developers in discovering our Repository and contribute towards helping fellow developers in their scraping needs.

-## If my Code was able to help you scrape Google Maps.
-Consider starring the repository by that you will to help fellow Developers discovering this Repository and solve their scraping needs.
 Dhanyawad 🙏!
+Vande Mataran!